Flags During the Years of Oppression 1899 - 1917

 Following the Great Flag Debate of 1862–63, the question of the Finnish flag largely receded from public discourse.
 Throughout the 1870s and 1880s, the topic did not garner significant attention in the press or politics.
 However, the usage of flags did not disappear entirely.
 The Finnish nationalist Fennomans continued to use the blue-and-white colours in various flags at Finnish-language cultural events, particularly during patriotic song festivals.
 While the Dagblad flag (a red flag with a yellow cross and blue borders) remained in sporadic use among Swedish speakers and Svecomans, it was far less prominent than the blue-and-white flags, as the Fennomans were more active in utilizing national symbols for their cultural awakening.
 The topic of Finlands national colours flared up again in 1895, particularly when historian and state archivist Reinhold Hausen published a lengthy article arguing that Finland's colours ought to be based on its centuries old coat of arms; a yellow lion on a red field.
 While the older Dagblad flag had been loosely based on the coat of arms, it had included blue.
 Influenced by Hausen's arguments, the Svecomans dropped the blue entirely and adopted pure red and yellow as their own, advocating for them as the official colours of Finland.
 The Fennomans disagreed, arguing that blue and white had accrued significant popular support over the preceding decades, having effectively become the de facto national colours of the Finnish people.

 The political struggle between the Fennomans and Svecomans had both an internal dimension, relating to the role of the Finnish and Swedish languages, but also an external one regarding Russia.
-The Fennoman movement grew out of a wish to advance the cultural and civic role of the Finnish language, which had been mostly sidelined by Swedish, and the movement gained the backing of the Russian administration who saw it as a means to reduce the influence of the Swedish elite.
-Many Fennomans leaders (of whom most were Swedish themselves) envisioned that Finland would eventually turn into a unilingual country with » one language and one nation ».
+The Fennoman movement arose in the mid-19th century to advance the cultural and civic role of the Finnish language, which until then had been mostly sidelined by Swedish, and the movement initially gained the backing of the Russian administration who saw it as a means to reduce the influence of the Swedish elite.
+Many Fennoman leaders (of whom most were Swedish themselves) envisioned that Finland would eventually turn into a unilingual country with » one language and one nation ».
 The Finnish commoners were to be educated and the Swedish cultural elite would eventually assimilate into the majority.
-And while some Fennomans had doubts over the sincerety of their Russian support, the Fennomans largely adopted a policy of loyalty during the 19th century.
-But now, during the 1890’s, when Russia began tightening their pressure on Finland and enacted policies aiming to replace both Swedish AND Finnish with Russian, the Fennomans were thrown in disarray.
-The previously radical Old Finns, who aggressively attacked the Swedes, now became seen as conservative and cautious, as they began advocating for a policy of compliance.
-Compromising with the Russians would, they argued, allow the Fennomans to better maintain their achieved lingustic victories, and russification was not destined to last forever.
+And while some Fennomans had doubts over the sincerety of their Russian support, the Fennomans largely adopted a policy of loyalty to the Emperor during the 19th century.
+But in the 1890s, when Russia began to tighten its pressure on Finland and introduced policies aimed at replacing both Swedish and Finnish with Russian, the Fennoman movement was thrown into disarray.
+Once regarded as radicals for their strong stance against the Swedish language, the Old Finns came to be viewed as conservative and cautious when they began to advocate for a policy of compliance towards Russia.
+They argued that compromise with the Russian authorities would better safeguard the linguistic gains already achieved by the Fennoman movement against Swedish, whereas active resistance would merely provoke harsher reprisals.

 During the 1890's, however, a more liberal Young Finnish faction emerged within the Fennoman movement.
 They opposed the compliancy of the Old Finns and instead found common ground with the Swedes in their staunch support of constitutionalism.
 The Russian policies were, in their view, completely illegal and unenforceable, and by engaging in this reckless illegality the Russian Tsar had betrayed the ever-loyal Finns.
 In the beginning of the 20th century the Young Finns decided to separate themselves from the Old Finns and formed their own political party.
 They informally allied themselves with the Svecomans and formed the so called Constitutionalist movement whose primary goal was to oppose the russification of Finland.
 The language strife became a secondary priority.
 This difference also reflected their choice of colours: the Old Finns continued using the blue-and-white colours that had been in use since the 1860's while the Young Finns instead moved over to the red-and-yellow.
 They preferred the use of the Lion Flag, which was perceived as strong and defiant with its lion holding a western straight sword while trampling an eastern curved one.
 Some Young Finns would continue to use both colour combinations by separating the concept of a state flag from a national flag: the lion flag represented the state and the constitution, while blue-and-white represented Finnish people and culture.

 The Svecomans, on the other hand, unanimously agreed on the use of red-and-yellow.
-The Svecoman movement had grown out of the liberal camp in the 1860’s who, back then, wasn’t yet threathened by the Fennomans.
-By the 1870’s, however, there was a growing concern among Swedish-speakers regarding the future of their language and the Scandinavian culture in Finland.
+The Svecoman movement had grown out of the liberal camp in the 1860's who, back then, wasn't yet threathened by the Fennomans.
+By the 1870's, however, there was a growing concern among Swedish-speakers regarding the future of their language and the Scandinavian culture in Finland.
 They regarded themselves as the eastern bulwark of Western culture and were startled when Russia began backing the Fennomans in their attack against their language.
-The Svecomans formed the Swedish Party in the 1870’s as a counter to the Fennoman movement.
+The Svecomans formed the Swedish Party in the 1870's as a counter to the Fennoman movement.
 The split between the Old- and Young Finns, and the subsequent alliance with the latter, was a welcome event that not only strengthened the cause of constitutionalism, but also weakened Fennoman aggressiveness against the Swedish language.
 The Svecomans unanimously agreed on the red-and-yellow colours and used them in a wide variety of flag designs.
 The lion flag was a popular choice, especially from a constitutionalist point of view, but the Nordic cross flag was also a favourite.
 A yellow cross on a red background perfectly combined the historical colours with a design that would unmistakeably associate Finland with Scandinavia.
-While the lion flag was popular across the language barrier, the other red-and-yellow flags were largely a Svecoman tradition.
 The colours were also divided geographically.
 In the larger towns and along the Swedish-speaking coast, red and yellow were more common, while in the inland provinces, blue and white predominated.
 Flag display was not limited to single national flags alone, the red-and-yellow and blue-and-white colours were also widely used in various forms of decorative bunting, such as ribbons and pennants, as well as in advertising posters and product labels.
 Unlike in the 1860s, when flags were mainly individual hand-crafted pieces, they now began to be manufactured on a larger scale and sold commercially.

 1. Lion flags